 So, when white people tell me they “don’t see color,” or “racism is dead,” or “that doesn’t happen around here,” despite what they see on the news, I grow more frustrated.
 There have been studies published recently about the psychological trauma all the shootings of unarmed black people has on people of color in America.
 These studies have examined how the constant stress impacts both the physical and mental health of black people in America and yet there is so much vitriol surrounding movements like Black Lives Matter or Taking a Knee to protest the injustices occurring to people of color every day.
 It seems that many people not only don’t want to admit that there is a privilege to being white in America, they want to force a situation where people of color are not even allowed to voice how this discrepancy is impacting their families and themselves.
 So on top of robbing people of color of equal treatment, they want to rob them of their voices as well.
 It’s an attitude of, “How dare you stick-up for yourself!”

 My three lives have taken on even more consequence in this current climate.
 I hope that people wake up and realize that these differences are only skin deep and all of the fear and hatred people of darker complections endure is ridiculous.
 Black and brown skin isn’t a weapon.
 People in general and police specifically shouldn’t “fear for their lives” merely because they are dealing with a person of color.
 The only way to deal with the problem is to expose it – not shout it down, not prevent it from coming to light.
 We should not allow divisive rhetoric to turn us against each other.
-We Americans at least profess to be better than that.
+We Americans profess to be better than that.
 The land of the free and the home of the brave should be brave enough to come to grips with its terrible past and how that past has affected the present so that it can indeed be free for all people.

 As a Christian I find myself dealing with the same problems in the church.
 It’s heartbreaking to see other people who profess to be Christians spewing hatred at people of different skin tones and nationalities.
 Christians themselves benefit from Christ’s inclusivity of people of different nationalities and races.
 He not only accepted gentiles, but He purposefully reached out to non-Jews.
 We need to recognize this and do what Jesus would do – come together – all people – all races.